A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 1. Cut frozen fish only after thawing.

-2. When working with a knife, be careful, hold your hand correctly when processing food.
+2. When working with a knife, be careful and hold your hand correctly when processing food.

-3. The surface of the cooker must be flat.
+3. The surface of the kitchen stove must be flat.

-4. Avoid overheating fats, they can flare up from high temperatures.
+4. Do not allow fats to overheat; they can flare up due to high temperatures.

 5. When frying fish, place the product tilted away from you.

-6. Take measures to clean up spilled liquid, food dropped on the floor.
+6. Take measures to clean up spilled liquids and food dropped on the floor.

 7. Place cutting boards on a flat table surface.

-8. Be careful - do not distract yourself and do not distract others from the business.
+8. Be attentive - do not be distracted yourself and do not distract others from their work.

-At public catering establishments, equipment, inventory, utensils and containers made from materials permitted by the Ministry of Health of Russia can be used.
-Equipment, inventory, utensils and containers must be resistant to temperature changes, the effects of permitted detergents and disinfectants.
+Public catering establishments may use equipment, utensils, utensils and containers made from materials approved by the Russian Ministry of Health.
+Equipment, inventory, utensils and containers must be resistant to temperature changes and the effects of approved detergents and disinfectants.

-TO WASH THE TABLEWARE BY MANUALLY IN THIS ORDER:
+YOU SHOULD WASH TABLEWARE BY HAND IN THIS ORDER:

 1. Remove food residues with a brush or wooden spatula into special waste containers;